 Now let’s compare the tools on the data acquisition functionality that they possess:

-When we talk about tableau, and if you used it in the past you will have a glimpse of impressive visualizations that been created with an instant and even complex data explorations too.
+When we talk about Tableau, a power BI tool, you will have a glimpse of impressive visualizations that been created with an instant and even complex data explorations too.

 Tableau does not possess its own repository for data, it acquires data from different sources and converts it into meaningful and understandable visualizations.